IV: Blazing Hot

 IV: Blazing Hot, the fourth and final studio album by hip-hop duo Nice & Smooth.
 It was released on October 28, 1997, by Scotti Brothers Records and was produced by Greg Nice, Smooth B., DJ Premier, Easy Mo Bee, and Kid Capri.
-It received some positive reviews, but was a commercial failure.
+It received some positive reviews, but was not commercial success.
 It reached #75 on the Top R&B/Hip-Hop Albums chart, while one single, "Blazing Hot", made it to the charts, #21 on the Hot Rap Singles.